Celebrating 22 years!

 Brief Course Itinerary

-The itineraries are for guidance, but should give an idea of what you can achieve during the week.
+The itineraries should give an idea of what you can achieve during the week.
 Each week this course runs slightly differently to cater for your preferences, the conditions, and where the best weather and snow is to be found.
 This flexibility allows you to have the course tailored to your needs.
-There is even the option of using two of the days to ski up to stay in a mountain hut (half board lodging not included, but c.50€pp) to then ski to reach an Alpine summit or high pass beyond the hut the next day, before returning to Chamonix.
+The last three days are spent ski touring to a hut for a three day mini tour, with two nights half board in mountain huts included, with the days between spent touring to reach an Alpine summit or high pass beyond, before returning to Chamonix on the third day.

 Friday